Sony has confirmed that the PS4 PlayStation App for Android and iOS devices will be released on November 22, the same day as the Xbox One.

 One of the PlayStation App’s main features is to turn your iOS or Android device into a second screen for the PS4.

 “PlayStation App can be downloaded onto various mobile devices such as iPhone, iPad, iPod Touch and Android based smartphones and tablets, from the App Store and Google Play,” reads the official Sony statements.
-“Once installed, these devices can be used as second screens in supported PlayStation 3 titles, and users can easily access PSN features such as Friend Lists and Trophies.”

 For selected title, the PlayStation App will enable new in-game features when accessed via a mobile device.